Skip to main content

 Step 4 - Image 2

-Use a T5 Torx screwdriver to remove the four 2.4 mm‑long screws securing the display.
+While supporting the display with one hand, use your Framework Screwdriver to remove the four 2.4 mm‑long T5 Torx screws securing the display.

 Step 5: Disconnect the display